emmajanedrews/base-template/_posts/2018-03-07-home-seller-seminar.md

 Thinking of selling your home because it’s either too big, too expensive or too difficult to maintain with climbing property taxes?
 Or is your home too small and you need a larger home for your family?

 **Come learn how to keep up to 10% more equity in your pocket where it belongs.
-Diane will show you her 8 Secret Strategies and how you sell your home 4 TIMES Faster than using the methods of a Traditional Realtor.**&nbsp;
+Diane will show you her 8 Secret Strategies and how you sell your home 4 TIMES Faster than using the methods of a Traditional Realtor.**

-**Also, learn about the following and how you can get your &nbsp;“26 Day Home Sold GUARANTEE”:**
+**Also, learn about the following and how you can get your  “26 Day Home Sold GUARANTEE”:**

 * **Eliminate All Unnecessary Expenses!** Avoid unnecessary costs when preparing your home for sale and defend yourself against unwarranted inspection repair demands from Buyers.
 * **Avoid the 3 Top Mistakes!** Home Sellers make 3 common mistakes when choosing a Realtor: Hiring a Realtor because the company has lots of signs on the lawn, Hiring a Neighborhood or Family Realtor, and Hiring a Realtor because of a price they give you.